-- 2012a); and engagement with the private sector (IFAD 2012b).
-FAO has had a policy on gender since 2012 (FAO 2013b) and a policy on Indigenous and Tribal Peoples (FAO 2010). - 51.
-Several position documents on pastoralism and the drylands have been produced by both agencies, including a number of relevant policy briefs through a recent collaboration between FAO and ILRI-CGIAR31.
-Both agencies have contributed, through the Committee of Food Security (CFS), to the development and adoption of the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (which is also FAO's policy on land tenure, FAO 2012). - 52.
-At the moment, neither agency has a policy on the engagement with pastoral development.
-However, both agencies emphasise their commitment to target the disadvantaged and excluded groups, especially in remote and neglected areas. - Pastoralism in IFAD strategic frameworks between 2003 and 2013 - 53.
-The three IFAD strategic frameworks in the JES time window make reference to 'pastoralists' amongst the vulnerable, marginalised, excluded, or poorest groups. - 54.
-The 2002-2006 framework (IFAD 2002) lists 'nomadic pastoralists' amongst the rural poor whose vulnerability is 'intimately linked to weak local governance'.
+- relevant to our study covers the period 2000-2015.
+In 2009, FAO produced a new strategy for 2010-2019; this was extensively modified in 2013, following the transformational change process triggered by the Director-General who took office in January 2012. - 50.
+IFAD also produced a series of thematic policies on targeting (IFAD 2006), engagement with indigenous peoples (IFAD 2009); improving access to land and tenure security (IFAD 2008); gender equality and women's empowerment (IFAD 2012a); and engagement with the private sector (IFAD 2012b).
+FAO has had a policy on gender since 2012 (FAO 2013b) and has a policy on Indigenous and Tribal Peoples (FAO 2010). - 51.
+Several position documents on pastoralism and the drylands have been produced by both agencies including a number of relevant policy briefs through a recent collaboration between FAO and ILRI-CGIAR.31 Both agencies have contributed, through the Committee of Food Security (CFS), to the development and adoption of the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (which is also FAO's policy on land tenure, FAO 2012). - 52.
+At the moment, neither agency has a policy on engagement with pastoral development.
+However, both agencies emphasize their commitment to target disadvantaged and excluded groups, especially in remote and neglected areas. - Pastoralism in IFAD strategic frameworks between 2003 and 2013 - 53.
+The three IFAD strategic frameworks in the JES time window make reference to 'pastoralists' among the vulnerable, marginalized, excluded or poorest groups. - 54.
+The 2002-2006 framework (IFAD 2002) lists 'nomadic pastoralists' among the rural poor whose vulnerability is 'intimately linked to weak local governance'.
 Vulnerability is described as 'an inability to influence decisions affecting their lives, negotiate better terms of trade and barter, stop corruption, and make governmental and non-governmental organizations (NGOs) accountable to them'.
-The strategy includes a commitment to advocacy on behalf of the rural poor and based on their perspective, 'to seek to influence regional and international policies that shape rural development options'.
-There is emphasis on contextualised and responsive interventions, for example in rural finance.
+The strategy includes a commitment to advocacy on behalf of the rural poor and, based on their perspective, 'to seek to influence regional and international policies that shape rural development options'.
+There is emphasis on contextualized and responsive interventions, for example, in rural finance.
 The successful achievement of poverty reduction is described as conditional to 'modifying the unequal power relations that contribute to generating poverty, and by making a conscious effort to enable historically excluded people to exercise their full potential'. - 55.
 The 2007-2010 strategic framework mentions pastoralists four times, including a reference to 'nomadic pastoralists' being amongst 'the poorest' (IFAD 2006: 2).
-Uneven resource access and distribution are highlighted, with a need of securing key assets vis-à-vis 'new commercially driven governance systems that give inadequate recognition to "secondary rights" of land use' (ibid.: 10).
-A primary area of comparative advantage for IFAD is identified as innovation (the JES finds this highly relevant as the fusion of modernisation with pastoral systems is a dimension of pastoral development virtually still to be explored, see Annex 3, para 48-49).
+Uneven resource access and distribution are highlighted, with a need of securing key assets vis-à-vis 'new commercially driven governance systems that give inadequate recognition to "secondary rights" of land use' (Ibid: 10).
+A primary area of comparative advantage for IFAD is identified as innovation (the JES finds this highly relevant as the fusion of modernization with pastoral systems is a dimension of pastoral development that has hardly been explored, see annex II, para 48-49).
 Remote and marginal areas are found poorly served by private sector-led markets for agricultural inputs and products, which emerged in the void left by governments following structural adjustment programmes.
-Stimulating private-sector investment in rural areas and 'ensuring that it works to the benefit of poor rural people' is a key concern. - 56.
+Stimulating private sector investment in rural areas and 'ensuring that it works to the benefit of poor rural people' is a key concern. - 56.
 All the thematic policies published between 2007 and 2012 make explicit references to pastoralists.
 The 2006 policy on targeting quotes a passage from IFAD 2005 Rural Policy Reduction referring to smallholder farmers and 'herders'.
-This policy is relevant to pastoral development for several reasons.
-First, it follows the 2002-2006 strategic framework (IFAD 2002) in defining poverty not just in terms of income but as 'vulnerability, powerlessness and exclusion' adding that 'rural poverty reduction and food security will not happen simply as a result of macro-economic or sectoral growth' (2006: 2).
-Second, it emphasises the targeting of 'the productive poor' or 'active poor': 'IFAD will work to support not only people who are chronically poor, but also those at risk of becoming poor because of vulnerability to such risks and external shocks' (2006: 8).
-This is a perfect match